Posted on

 No. Once you’ve watched the entire series, you can submit the Mini Med School Self-Directed program form whenever you’re ready.

-Does Mini Med School Self-Directed include any pre-readings or take-home assignments?
-What about tests?
+Does Mini Med School Self-Directed include any pre-reading or tests?

 Mini Med School Self-Directed participants will not be required to complete any assignments or tests.
 Occasionally students do like to take notes during lectures, but it is not required.